WZRD (band): 2011–13: Debut album

-In February, shortly before the album was released, Cudi announced they would follow up with an extended play (EP).
-Nearly a year after the single was released, on November 19, 2012 the music video for "Teleport 2 Me, Jamie" leaked online.
-However Cudi wasn't disgruntled, stating on Twitter: "thanx for all the love on the Teleport 2 Me video y'all.
+In February, shortly before the album was released, Cudi announced they would follow-up with an extended play (EP).
+Nearly a year after the single was released, on November 19, 2012, the music video for "Teleport 2 Me, Jamie" leaked online.
+However Cudi was not disgruntled, stating on Twitter: "thanx for all the love on the Teleport 2 Me video y'all.
 It leaked but I'm glad u guys got to see it."